Most Used Categories

 Is Polymarket Safe for Beginners?

-No, Polymarket is unsafe and not a legit way for people to learn how to bet.
+No, Polymarket is unsafe and not a legitimate way for people to learn how to bet.
 Beginners face steep information gaps versus high-volume traders or market insiders.
 Furthermore, online betting platforms can be addictive.

 Add in inflated trading volume, crypto risks, resolution-rule fine print, and convoluted country-by-country rules, and the learning curve becomes steep for newbies.